Buying a European Caravan? Look out for the following issues

 As a rough guide, the distance from the bottom of the caravan floor to the road surface measured at the axle should be about 400mm with some manufacturers and about 500mm with others.
 A refurbished or new axle will usually measure approximately 500mm, depending on the make and model.

-Be careful not to overload a European caravan.
-There is a plate on the side of the entrance door with the weight restrictions printed on it.
-If you want to know how much your caravan weighs when you are all loaded up and ready to go, just take it to the local waste depot first.
-They will have a weighing bridge, and for a small fee, you can weigh the caravan for peace of mind.
+Be cautious not to overload your European caravan.
+There is a plate located on the side of the entrance door that displays the weight restrictions.
+If you want to know how much your caravan weighs when it is fully loaded and ready to go, you can take it to the local waste depot.
+They typically have a weighing bridge available, and for a small fee, you can weigh your caravan for peace of mind.

 The following paragraphs examine the consequences of towing a vehicle with a damaged axle.